Marijuana and Psychedelics: Uplifting quotes for the criminalized,

 -- Tennessee Williams

-perilous to conduct, or more uncertain in its success, than to take the lead in
+conduct, or more uncertain in its success, than to take the lead in the

-the introduction of a new order of things.
-For the innovator has enemies in all
+introduction of a new order of things.
+For the innovator has enemies in

-those who profit by the old order, and only lukewarm defenders in all those who
+all those who profit by the old order, and only lukewarm defenders in

 -- Niccolò Machiavelli